goodanthony/iam_ftp/README.md

 connect.upload_directory_to_ftp_server("/Users/me/Documents/work/iamnotfree/my-site/", "")

-To upload a file on by one(firsly the directory, then the remote directory, then the file name)
+To upload a file one by one(firsly the directory, then the remote directory, then the file name)

 connect.upload_file_to_ftp_server("/Users/me/Documents/work/iamnotfree/my-site", "", "/Users/me/Documents/work/iamnotfree/my-site/messages.html")